Ghana Railway Company Limited: Concession

-New Suburban Services
+New suburban services

 In March 2015 it was announced that a new suburban service linking Sekondi and Takoradi would begin by the end of 2015.
 The US$100 million project, managed by Amanda Holdings, involves the rebuilding of 30 of 1067mm gauge track to standard gauge, and the acquisition of two DMUs for service.
 The Accra - Nsawam and Kumasi - Ejisu suburban lines are also to be rebuilt.